Dr. Fernando Martinez Taboada – Specialist in Small Animal Anaesthesia

-Dr. Lara Boland – Specialist in Small Animal Medicine
+Dr. Lara Boland – Feline Medicine and Small Animal Medicine

 Lara graduated from the University of Sydney in 2004 and initially worked in feline and general small animal practice in Brisbane and Canberra.
-She has completed internships in small animal/emergency medicine at the Animal Referral Hospital, Sydney and the University of Bristol, UK.
-In 2008 she completed Australian and New Zealand College of Veterinary Scientists membership examinations in feline medicine.
-Lara commenced an International Cat Care sponsored residency in small animal medicine in 2010 at the University of Bristol.
-She returned home to Australia in 2013 and completed the European College of Veterinary Internal Medicine specialist examinations in 2015.
+She has completed internships at the Animal Referral Hospital in Sydney and the University of Bristol in the United Kingdom.
+Lara completed an International Cat Care sponsored residency in small animal medicine at the University of Bristol and then returned home to Australia in 2013 to work as a specialist at the University Veterinary Teaching Hospital, Sydney.
+Lara is both a European College of Veterinary Internal Medicine Specialist in Small Animal Medicine and an Australian and New Zealand College of Veterinary Scientists Fellow in Feline Medicine.
+In 2018 she became a senior lecturer in small animal medicine.
 Lara has always been fascinated by all things feline including endocrine, urinary tract and geriatric diseases of cats.